 Not only do you risk being in breach of data legislation by marketing to those who are either registered with preference services or have died, for example, but you also risk affecting your customers’ experience with your brand.
 Word of mouth and repeated mistakes will likely harm your reputation further down the line, which could potentially result in your sales drying up.
 Given that many businesses capture data regularly, using Address Cleanse frequently will help you adhere to data legislation as well as maintaining your customers’ experience.

-We hope you have found this guide helpful and that you can now prepare for a successful 2019, knowing that you have put all the correct measures in place to implement a successful marketing strategy, optimise your ecommerce website, and that your business practice falls in line with important data legislation.
+We hope you have found this blog helpful and that you can now prepare for a successful 2022, knowing that you have put all the correct measures in place to implement a successful marketing strategy, optimise your ecommerce website, and that your business practice falls in line with important data legislation.
 Make sure you keep up to date with Hopewiser’s guides on how to make improvements to your business via our social media channels and our blog.